Rishi-Bidani/local-cloud/README.md

 <a id="access"></a>

-## How to access the website/Setup Procedure :key
+## How to access the website/Setup Procedure :key:

 <b>Version 2(vuejs implementation)</b>
 <br />